JONSASSE/432-2018/projects/project2/APPROVED.md

-Nikolas Krieger | Predicting Life Satisfaction Based on Feelings towards the Other Carli Lehr      | The Role of Social Determinants of Health in Severity of Disease and Survival After Lung Transplant Roberto Martinez | The effect of multiple chronic conditions on key outcomes in hospitalized HIV-positive patients Elina Misicka   | The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates Andrew Tang     | Upstaging trends in surgically-resected Non-Small Cell Lung Cancer, 2004-2015 Sneha Vakamudi  | Hospital length of stay: What is more important, the patient or the picture?
+Nikolas Krieger | Predicting Life Satisfaction Based on Feelings towards the Other Carli Lehr      | The Role of Social Determinants of Health in Severity of Disease and Survival After Lung Transplant Roberto Martinez | The effect of multiple chronic conditions on key outcomes in hospitalized HIV-positive patients Satyakam Mishra | Predicting Pedal Edema in patients from India Elina Misicka   | The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates Haeun Park      | Who will get the flu shot?
+Andrew Tang     | Upstaging trends in surgically-resected Non-Small Cell Lung Cancer, 2004-2015 Sneha Vakamudi  | Hospital length of stay: What is more important, the patient or the picture?
 Frances Wang    | Coronary Artery Calcification in predicting CHD Mortality in High-Risk Elderly Patients